M-casado/fega-metadata-schema/README.md

 ## Contributing

-We welcome [issues](https://github.com/EGA-archive/fega-metadata-schema/issues/new/choose) and [pull requests](https://github.com/EbiEga/ega-metadata-schema/pulls).
-Please read [`CONTRIBUTING.md`](./CONTRIBUTING.md) to know more on how to provide your help to the project.
+We welcome [issues](https://github.com/M-casado/fega-metadata-schema/issues/new/choose) and [pull requests](https://github.com/M-casado/fega-metadata-schema/pulls).
+Please read [`CONTRIBUTING.md`](./CONTRIBUTING.md) before contributing.

-If you want to contribute in other ways to the group, please reach out to the lead(s) of the FEGA-MWG (see [AUTHORS.md](./AUTHORS.md))
+If you want to contribute in other ways to the group, please reach out to the FEGA Metadata Working Group leads listed in [`AUTHORS.md`](./AUTHORS.md).

 ## License

 Original work in this repository is licensed under the terms of the license found in [`LICENSE`](./LICENSE).
-Third-party materials are licensed as stated in their respective directories (see [Third-party material](#third-party-material))
+Third-party materials are licensed as stated in their respective directories.

-### Third-party material
+### Third-party Material

-- File(s) in [`standards/json-schema/json-ld.org/`](./standards/json-schema/json-ld.org/) incorporate work originally published by the World Wide Web Consortium (W3C) under the "W3C Software and Document Licence 2023".
+- Files in [`standards/json-schema/json-ld.org/`](./standards/json-schema/json-ld.org/) incorporate work originally published by the World Wide Web Consortium (W3C) under the W3C Software and Document Licence 2023.
 They remain available under that licence; see [`standards/json-schema/json-ld.org/LICENSE`](./standards/json-schema/json-ld.org/LICENSE) for details.

-- File(s) in [``standards/json-schema/isa/``](./standards/json-schema/isa/) contain modified work from the ISA-API project: https://github.com/ISA-tools/isa-api.
-These files are licensed under CPAL-1.0; see [``standards/json-schema/isa/LICENSE``](./standards/json-schema/isa/LICENSE) for details.
+- Files in [`standards/json-schema/isa/`](./standards/json-schema/isa/) contain modified work from the ISA-API project: https://github.com/ISA-tools/isa-api.
+These files are licensed under CPAL-1.0; see [`standards/json-schema/isa/LICENSE`](./standards/json-schema/isa/LICENSE) for details.

-- File(s) in [`./standards/json-schema/bioschemas/`](./standards/json-schema/bioschemas/) were adapted from BioSchemas definitions published via BioSchemas specification GitHub and the BioThings Data Discovery Engine.
-Except where otherwise noted on the source pages, the original content is licensed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0); see [``./standards/json-schema/bioschemas/LICENSE``](./standards/json-schema/bioschemas/LICENSE) for details.
+- Files in [`standards/json-schema/bioschemas/`](./standards/json-schema/bioschemas/) were adapted from BioSchemas definitions published via BioSchemas specification GitHub and the BioThings Data Discovery Engine.
+Except where otherwise noted on the source pages, the original content is licensed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0); see [`standards/json-schema/bioschemas/LICENSE`](./standards/json-schema/bioschemas/LICENSE) for details.

-- File(s) in [`./standards/rdf/healthdcat-ap/`](./standards/rdf/healthdcat-ap/) were adapted from HealthDCAT-AP definitions published via _healthdataeu.pages.code.europa.eu_.
-Except where otherwise noted on the source pages, the original content is licensed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0); see [``./standards/rdf/healthdcat-ap/LICENSE``](./standards/rdf/healthdcat-ap/LICENSE) for details.
+- Files in [`standards/rdf/healthdcat-ap/`](./standards/rdf/healthdcat-ap/) were adapted from HealthDCAT-AP definitions published via _healthdataeu.pages.code.europa.eu_.
+Except where otherwise noted on the source pages, the original content is licensed under the Creative Commons Attribution 4.0 International licence (CC BY 4.0); see [`standards/rdf/healthdcat-ap/LICENSE`](./standards/rdf/healthdcat-ap/LICENSE) for details.

 ## Contact
-For general questions, or if you are unsure where to begin, follow the [_Need-help_](https://ega-archive.org/need-help/) form at our website.
+For general questions, or if you are unsure where to begin, follow the [_Need-help_](https://ega-archive.org/need-help/) form at the EGA website.